The submissions process on "How the State can make Ireland a leader in tackling climate change" is now closed.

 How will your submission be used?

 The submissions will play a key role in helping the secretariat and the Expert Advisory Group develop the work programme on the topic and can ultimately shape the recommendations being made by the members to the Houses of Oireachtas.
-All submissions will be published on the Assembly's website, and a summary will be prepared for the Members of the Assembly.
-It was originally hoped that this summary could be provided to the Members in advance of the September meeting but this was not possible.
-The summary document will be made available to the Members before they meet on this topic again on 4-5 November.
+All submissions will be published on the Assembly's website, and a signpost document will be prepared for the Members of the Assembly.
+The signpost document is available to read here.

 The submissions received on this topic can be read here.